The automotive industry requires precise attention to detail in

 Working with your team of engineers and publication

-volume illustration services at cost effective rates above
+illustration services at cost effective rates above any other

 without fail, meeting or exceeding your deadlines.